RoMcC-Ed/CMM-Group-20-Project-Final/README.md

 User inputs frequency, safe factor and diameter which outputs an optimum tension and speaking length.
-Then asks user to input a sustain time which then outputs an oscillating graph. numpy, matpotlib.pyplot and scipy.optimize(brentq) are imported.
+Then asks user to input a sustain time which then outputs an oscillating graph.
+To terminate this loop, user is required to enter 'q' into sustain time to exit damping exploration.
+To exit entire program, 'q' again must be entered into target frequency.

+numpy, matpotlib.pyplot and scipy.optimize(brentq) are imported.

 After defining constants and non linear equation,